All projects have their ups and downs. Good job, then, that project manager insurance is there as your safety net if things ever hit rock bottom.

 Once a claim is made, the damage has already been done in your client's eyes.

 But there are steps you can take to prevent things getting to that stage in the first place.
-Not that we want to tell you how to do your job, of course, but it’s always useful to be reminded of the basics:
+Not that we'd be crass enough to tell you how to do your job, of course.
+But it's always useful to be reminded of the basics:

 Start on the right foot.
 Find out exactly what your client expects from a project.
 Clear and measurable objectives are something you can work with.
 Vague aims aren't.